dbashford/MimosaWebAppSkeleton/README.md

 ]
 ```

-* `copy`, [on GitHub](https://github.com/dbashford/mimosa-copy), [in docs](http://mimosa.io/compilers.html#copy), [config details](http://mimosa.io/configuration.html#copy).
-This module is a "compiler" responsible for transforming input text to output text by simply copying the contents.
-This module handles things like pure `.js` or `.css`.
-Other compilers, like the [one for CoffeeScript](https://github.com/dbashford/mimosa-coffeescript), for `.coffee` files, transform input to output by transpiling the code.
+* `copy`, [GitHub](https://github.com/dbashford/mimosa-copy), [docs](http://mimosa.io/compilers.html#copy), [config details](http://mimosa.io/configuration.html#copy).
+This module is a "compiler" responsible for transforming input text to output text by copying the contents.
+This module handles files like pure `.js` or `.css`.
+Other compilers, like the [one for CoffeeScript](https://github.com/dbashford/mimosa-coffeescript), for `.coffee` files, transform input to output through transpiling.

-* `streamCopy`, [on GitHub](https://github.com/dbashford/mimosa-stream-copy).
-This module performs copies on files that need no other form of processing. `.js` files, for instance, may need linting or minifying, but `.mp3` or `.xml` files need no other processing other than to be copied over from source directories to output directories.
-This performs a fast copy based on file extension using streams.
+* `streamCopy`, [GitHub](https://github.com/dbashford/mimosa-stream-copy).
+This module copies files that need no other form of processing. `.js` files, for instance, may need linting or minifying, but `.mp3` or `.xml` files need no other processing other than to be copied over from source directories to output directories.
+This performs a fast copy based on file extension using node.js streams.

-* `server`, [on GitHub](https://github.com/dbashford/mimosa-server), [in docs](http://mimosa.io/server.html), [config details](http://mimosa.io/configuration.html#server).
+* `server`, [GitHub](https://github.com/dbashford/mimosa-server), [docs](http://mimosa.io/server.html), [config details](http://mimosa.io/configuration.html#server).
 This module manages hosting your application.
-By default is expects to find a server in your project, but it can be configured to be server-less or to provided embedded hosting of assets.
+By default it expects to find a server in your project, but it can be configured to be server-less or to provide embedded hosting of assets.

-* `live-reload`, [on GitHub](https://github.com/dbashford/mimosa-live-reload), [in docs](http://mimosa.io/utilities.html#reload), [config details](http://mimosa.io/configuration.html#lint).
-This module will reload your browser when assets change on the server.
+* `live-reload`, [GitHub](https://github.com/dbashford/mimosa-live-reload), [docs](http://mimosa.io/utilities.html#reload), [config details](http://mimosa.io/configuration.html#lint).
+This module will reload assets or your browser when assets as saved.
 No plugins needed.
-The skeleton comes equipped with the necessary client scripts to have included in your app to enable live reload.
+The skeleton comes equipped with the necessary client scripts to include in your app to enable live reload.

-* `require`, [on GitHub](https://github.com/dbashford/mimosa-require), [in docs](http://mimosa.io/optimization.html#min), [config details](http://mimosa.io/configuration.html#require).
+* `require`, [GitHub](https://github.com/dbashford/mimosa-require), [docs](http://mimosa.io/optimization.html#min), [config details](http://mimosa.io/configuration.html#require).
 This module manages optimization using [r.js](https://github.com/jrburke/r.js/).
 It is responsible for, among other things, validating AMD paths and determining how to build an r.js configuration.

-* `minify-js`,[on GitHub](https://github.com/dbashford/mimosa-minify-js), [in docs](http://mimosa.io/optimization.html#min), [config details](http://mimosa.io/configuration.html#minify).
+* `minify-js`,[GitHub](https://github.com/dbashford/mimosa-minify-js), [docs](http://mimosa.io/optimization.html#min), [config details](http://mimosa.io/configuration.html#minify).
 This module uses [Uglify](https://github.com/mishoo/UglifyJS2) to minify your JavaScript assets when the `--minify` flag is ticked.

-* `minify-css`, [on GitHub](https://github.com/dbashford/mimosa-minify-css), [in docs](http://mimosa.io/optimization.html#min), [config details](http://mimosa.io/configuration.html#minify).
+* `minify-css`, [GitHub](https://github.com/dbashford/mimosa-minify-css), [docs](http://mimosa.io/optimization.html#min), [config details](http://mimosa.io/configuration.html#minify).
 This module minifies CSS when the `--minify` flag is ticked.

-* `bower`, [on GitHub](https://github.com/dbashford/mimosa-bower), [in docs](http://mimosa.io/utilities.html), [config details](http://mimosa.io/configuration.html#bower).
+* `bower`, [GitHub](https://github.com/dbashford/mimosa-bower), [docs](http://mimosa.io/utilities.html), [config details](http://mimosa.io/configuration.html#bower).
 This module provides integration with [Bower](http://bower.io/).

-* `csslint`, [on GitHub](https://github.com/dbashford/mimosa-csslint), [in docs](http://mimosa.io/utilities.html#lint), [config details](http://mimosa.io/configuration.html#lint).
+* `csslint`, [GitHub](https://github.com/dbashford/mimosa-csslint), [docs](http://mimosa.io/utilities.html#lint), [config details](http://mimosa.io/configuration.html#lint).
 This module lints your CSS using [csslint](http://csslint.net/).

-* `jshint`, [on GitHub](https://github.com/dbashford/mimosa-jshint), [in docs](http://mimosa.io/utilities.html#lint), [config details](http://mimosa.io/configuration.html#lint).
+* `jshint`, [GitHub](https://github.com/dbashford/mimosa-jshint), [docs](http://mimosa.io/utilities.html#lint), [config details](http://mimosa.io/configuration.html#lint).
 This module lints your JavaScript using [jshint](http://www.jshint.com/).
 Alternatively, an [ESLint module](http://www.eslint.org) is available.

-* `require-lint`, [on GitHub](https://github.com/dbashford/mimosa-require-lint).
+* `require-lint`, [GitHub](https://github.com/dbashford/mimosa-require-lint).
 This module will detect when you have brought in AMD dependencies that are not then subsequently used.

-* `minify-svg`, [on GitHub](https://github.com/dbashford/mimosa-minify-svg).
+* `minify-svg`, [GitHub](https://github.com/dbashford/mimosa-minify-svg).
 This module minifies `.svg` files when the `--minify` flag is ticked.

-* `minify-html`, [on GitHub](https://github.com/dbashford/mimosa-minify-html).
+* `minify-html`, [GitHub](https://github.com/dbashford/mimosa-minify-html).
 This module minifies `.html` files when the `--minify` flag is ticked.

-* `minify-img`, [on GitHub](https://github.com/dbashford/mimosa-minify-img).
+* `minify-img`, [GitHub](https://github.com/dbashford/mimosa-minify-img).
 This module minifies images using the `minimage` command.  `mimosa minimage`.
 It will overwrite the images in the source code folder when the `--overwrite` flag is added.

-* `testem-require`, [on GitHub](https://github.com/dbashford/mimosa-testem-require), [config details](https://github.com/dbashford/mimosa-testem-require#default-config).
+* `testem-require`, [GitHub](https://github.com/dbashford/mimosa-testem-require), [config details](https://github.com/dbashford/mimosa-testem-require#default-config).
 This module incorporates [Sinon](http://sinonjs.org/), [Chai](http://chaijs.com/), [Mocha](http://visionmedia.github.io/mocha/), [Testem](https://github.com/airportyh/testem) and [PhantomJS](http://phantomjs.org/) and understands require.js to build out a full test suite so that all you need to do is write tests.

-* `web-package`, [on GitHub](https://github.com/dbashford/mimosa-web-package), [config details](https://github.com/dbashford/mimosa-web-package#default-config).
+* `web-package`, [GitHub](https://github.com/dbashford/mimosa-web-package), [config details](https://github.com/dbashford/mimosa-web-package#default-config).
 When `mimosa build` is run with the `-p/--package` flag, this module builds out a `dist` folder with all of the compiled assets and a stubbed out config so that you can run `node app.js` to start up your app without Mimosa being involved.

 ## What about JS Transpilers, CSS Pre-Processors and Micro-Templaters?